 This hasn’t gotten much attention, amongst the rest of the goodies, but there are 2 new charitable deduction benefits that were worked into the CARES Act:

 - A new charitable deduction on up to $300 of annual charitable contributions.
-What is notable about this is that it’s for 2020 and beyond, and you can claim the deduction even if you claim the standard deduction.
+What is notable about this new $300 donation tax deduction, is that you can claim the deduction even if are claiming the standard deduction.
 Previously, you had to itemize your taxes to claim the deduction, and with tax reform, the standard deduction had doubled, so few did.
+Update: with the 2nd COVID relief bill passed in December, this was continued for 2021 and increased to $600 for “married filing jointly” households.

 - Those who itemize taxes can deduct up to 100% of adjusted gross income in 2020.
 Post tax-reform, itemized filers could make a maximum charitable donation deduction of up to 60% of AGI on cash donations, but that increases to 100% in 2020, when made to a public charity.
 If you give more than your AGI, the excess deduction amount can roll over to next year, as previous.